-Easterseals Oregon provides exceptional services to ensure that children and adults with autism and other disabilities or special needs and their families have equal opportunities to live, learn, work and play in their communities.
+Easterseals Oregon provides exceptional services to ensure that children and adults living with autism, other disabilities or special needs, and their families have equal opportunities to live, learn, work and play in their communities.

 Easter Seals Walk With Me is an event to raise awareness and support for families living with disabilities!
 Join hundreds of passionate people in your community for a day full of entertainment, fun and, of course, our signature walk!
 Every walk event is different -- your walk could be at a local school or at the aquarium.
 But every walk is a lifeline of funds that enables your local Easter Seals to continue providing vital services and support to people with disabilities and their families.

 Proudly and effectively putting your donations to work!